alexrajo/food-ltd/README.md

 - Some form of automated end-to-end testing (in practice, testing a longer sequence of interactions) and API testing.

-  X Must be implemented before
+  X Must be implemented before next delivery.

 - The project should be documented with a README.md in the Git repository.
 The documentation should discuss, explain, and reference all the key choices and solutions made by the group (including component and API choices).